-A shipping company can compensate the "achieved" and "failed to achieve" GHG emissions against the limits among multiple ships in a fleet in the same reporting period, by allocating a compliance surplus of a ship to a compliance deficit to another ship, which is called "pooling".
+A shipping company can compensate the "achieved" and "failed to achieve" GHG intensity against the limits for multiple ships in a fleet in the same reporting period, by allocating an achieved GHG intensity of a ship to a ship having an unachieved GHG intensity, which is called pooling.
 Pooling can also be set up by two or more shipping companies.
-The remaining compliance surplus after the pooling can be banked.